engelsjk/underpass/README.md

 An API built on top of a live, local OpenStreetMap (OSM) instance that provides custom and fast queries of selected map data.
 Intended as a quicker alternative to the [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API).

-## Queries

-By default, Underpass includes only two SQL queries to the Docker-OSM database:

-* ListByID: a list of features by OSM node/way/relation ID
-* ListByBoundingBox: a list of features by a lower-left / upper-right coordinate pair bounding box

 ## Setup

 The Underpass setup consists of two phases: